 Boxelder Bugs

-Do not bite, harmless to property, annoying.
-Best option for removal is with a vacuum or broom and dustpan.
+Do not bite, harmless to property, and annoying.
+The best option for removal is with a vacuum or broom and dustpan.
 To get rid of these, just use a vacuum or sweep them up.

 Earwigs